 - Assistance in setting up a longer-term Safety Plan

-- To make an appointment with a professional advocate/crisis counselor, go to Student Wellness, and click on the button in the teal box to the right.
+- Professional advocates are seeing clients via HIPAA-compliant Zoom to ensure confidentiality.
+To make an appointment with a professional advocate/crisis counselor, go to Student Wellness, and click on the button in the teal box to the right.
 This will take you to the Student Health Service scheduling system.
-Choose “Victim Advocacy” for appointment type and you will see all the open appointments available.
+Choose “Victim Advocacy” for appointment type and you will see all the appointments available.
 Choose what works for you.
 Or call 302-831-3457 during University business hours, 8:30am,-4:30pm Monday through Friday.

 For a comprehensive, printable handout regarding Advocacy options: